 When you think about sports, the usual suspects like football, soccer, basketball, and even ping-pong are sure to pop into your head of before eSports.
-A lot of people don’t even know that eSports exist.
+A lot of people don’t even know that eSports exist, let alone take it seriously for the people who do know about it.
 But with their rising popularity and the spread of technology in our everyday lives, eSports are set to take over the world—and college campuses.
 So let’s take a minute to learn more about eSports.

 What are eSports?

 eSports, or electronic sports, is just a fancy and inclusive name for competitive video gaming.
 Although it’s been around as long as video games have, eSports didn’t take off until the ’90s, when leagues and tournaments exploded onto the scene. eSports is really an umbrella term; there are a limitless variety of games to play and tournaments to attend, making this activity accessible to everyone.

 Related: List: Colleges Gamers Might Consider

 How popular are eSports?

 As of 2020, eSports are more popular than ever.
 League of Legends, a multiplayer battle arena game and one of the longest-running popular eSports game, has roughly 115 million users as of this year, with the US, Turkey, Brazil, Germany, and Russia as the top countries for daily users.
 In fact in 2019, more than 100 million views tuned in to watch the League of Legends World Championship, cementing it as the most popular eSport.
 In 2020, the championship was hosted in Shanghai, China and consisted mainly of digital viewership due to the coronavirus pandemic. eSports are so popular now with millennials and gen z favoring video games to watching traditional major league sports that in 2018, Thursday Night Football was beat in viewers by the opening day of the Overwatch League series, with an average of 280,000 viewers a minute.